 For example, a modern car with sensors can report an accident directly to insurance with real-time data, providing authenticity to the whole case.
 Once the data is received, the insurance company can then process the insurance without the need to waste any time.
 This way both insurers and insurance companies benefit from the whole process.

 There are many companies that are actively working to integrate blockchain technology in their insurance organization.
 Etherisc is one of those companies that is providing an open-source development platform for decentralized insurance applications.

 Start your blockchain journey Now with the Enterprise Blockchains Fundamentals

 Real-World Use Cases

 By now you might have a clear understanding of the uses of blockchain technology.
-But, if you are someone who is not tech-savvy and have no idea of how blockchain will change your life, then this section is for you.
+But, if you are someone who is not tech-savvy and has no idea of how blockchain will change your life, then this section is for you.
 You can also take this as other uses for blockchain technology.

 There we discuss some of the fascinating real-world use cases in many sectors including healthcare, retail, storage, real estate, and so on.

 If you are reading this article, then you must be using a web browser.
 And, there is already a web browser, Brave, that utilizes blockchain technology to improve privacy and give the power to the user to share their personal data to the companies.

 Apart from that, there is SimplyVital Health, a healthcare solution that aims to provide healthcare specialists, providers, and customers a way to connect and share information with the help of blockchain technology.